AdamJHowell/CeilingFan/README.md

 - Cyclic/Collective Pitch Mixing (CCPM) Servo lead signal pins connected to GPIO4 (D2), GPIO14 (D5), and GPIO12 (D6).
 At least one servo will need to be reversed, which is done in software.
 - ESC servo lead signal pin connected to GPIO5 (D1).
 - Rudder servo lead signal pin connected to GPIO15 (D8).
+The rudder is optional, but if omitted, the rudder should be constrained to a centered position.
 - Connect black or brown servo wires to ground.
 - Connect red servo wires to +5V, but do not connect the red ESC servo wire to anything!
 - Connect white, orange, or yellow servo wires to signal.
 - Ensure the ESC is provided enough amperage via the XT60 connector.
 - Floodlight LEDs connected to a relay that is connected to GPIO14 (D5).
-- TLOF (Touchdown LiftOFf area) circular LED string connected to a relay that is connected to GPIO12 (D7).
+- TLOF (Touchdown LiftOFf area) circular LED string connected to a relay that is connected to GPIO13 (D7).
 - FATO (Final Approach/Take Off) square LED string connected to a relay that is connected to GPIO13 (D7).

 ## Software Setup